-Council Plan Indicator Action/Target Comment Council supported Community Direction Statement priority projects Council supported priority projects from Community Directions Target Achieved identified and reported to Council for Statements to be funded in the Nine priority projects spread across eight consideration Sustainable Communities following financial year, identified and funded by 30 June annually communities funded in the 2016/17 Annual Budget Sustainable Communities runded by 30 June annually as part of the Community Directions Statements Development activities for volunteers provided A program of activities developed and implemented annually Target Achieved Sixteen activities held with more than 80 Sustainable Communities participants: Two, two-day Social Impact Training sessions - March and May 2016.
+ction/Target Comment council supported priority projects rom Community Directions Target Achieved itatements to be funded in the Nine priority projects spread across eight communities funded in the 2016/17 Annual Budget unded by 30 June annually as part of the Community Directions Statements program of activities developed and mplemented annually Target Achieved Sixteen activities held with more than 80 participants: Two, two-day Social Impact Training sessions - March and May 2016.
 Turf Management training for recreation reserve committees - November 2015.
 Four individual Older Driver Training sessions which included volunteers involved in Meals on Wheels, Community Transport, and L2P program.
-Conflict Resolution Training for Community Groups provided in February 2016.
-Eight workshops provided as part of the Community Engagement Conference - 25 June 2016.
+Conflict Resolution Training for Community Groups provided in February 2016. • Eight workshops provided as part of the Community Engagement Conference - 25 June 2016. pouncil supported priority projects om Community Directions atements to be funded in the llowing financial year, identified and nded by 30 June annually program of activities developed and